The Key To Communicating Is Understanding What Is Being Said

 Know Your Communication Mistakes

-Once we become more aware that anyone can make mistakes when communicating, we can then adjust on how we send and receive messages.
+Once we become more aware that anyone can make mistakes when communicating, we can then adjust to how we send and receive messages.

 Choose Your Words And Actions Carefully

-All we can do is conscientiously send better messages by thinking how that specific person, at that specific time and state of mind, would be able to receive our message the best possible way, and then deliver it to them.
-You can also ask if they understand you.
+All we can do is conscientiously send better messages by thinking how that specific person, at that specific time and state of mind, would be able to receive it.

-Once you hear something, especially if you don’t completely understand or it strikes you differently, make sure you ask the sender if you heard correctly, instead of using your own interpretation.
-Think of the arguments that can be prevented.
+Once you hear something, especially if you don’t completely understand or it strikes you differently, make sure you ask if you heard correctly.

 Leave a Reply